Security Best Practices

 Security of an Oracle Cloud Infrastructure tenancy is based on a combination of factors, all of which must be thought through and securely configured.
 From a practical perspective, take a hierarchical view of Oracle Cloud Infrastructure tenancy security configuration, where we start with addressing the foundational security issues.
 The following steps provide a roadmap of high-level guidelines to follow when configuring security of a tenancy, where we provide a link to a section enumerating detailed security guidance related to each step.

-- User authentication and authorization: The initial step in securely configuring a The root compartment that contains all of your organization's compartments and other Oracle Cloud Infrastructure cloud resources. is to create mechanisms for authenticating users and authorizing users to access tenancy resources in a least-privilege manner.
+- User authentication and authorization: The initial step in securely configuring a tenancy is to create mechanisms for authenticating users and authorizing users to access tenancy resources in a least-privilege manner.
 This step comprises creating Oracle Cloud Infrastructure Identity and Access Management (IAM) users, creating IAM groups, formulating authentication mechanisms (for example, Console access using password, API access using API keys, and auth token for object store) for the IAM users created, grouping customer tenancy resources into logical groups using compartments, and formulating IAM security policies authorizing access of IAM groups to tenancy or compartment resources.
 For enterprises, federating their on-premises users and groups to their tenancy is an important consideration.
 IAM allows you to create users, groups, security polices, and federation mechanisms.
 Security recommendations for configuring IAM are provided in the IAM section.

 - Network security architecture: After formulating IAM user authentication and